 What to Look for in a Nail Grinder

 First of all, the fact that they are motor-powered means that they can be quite noisy, which can be quite alarming for your dog.
-Therefore, choosing a grinder that offers a low decibel range is a good place to start.
+Therefore, choosing a grinder that offers a low decibel range is an excellent place to start.

 You also want to consider the vibrations caused by the grinding, as some dogs may be spooked by this too.
-It’s important that you shop around a bit before settling on a grinder to ensure you get the right one for your dog.
+You must shop around a bit before settling on a grinder to ensure you get the right one for your dog.

 How to Use a Nail Grinder

-While using, it’s normal for the grinder to heat up, so don’t do it for extended periods – simply perform in small bursts until your dog’s nails are suitably shortened.
+- While using, it’s normal for the grinder to heat up, so don’t do it for extended periods – perform in small bursts until your dog’s nails are suitably shortened.